-Jericho Brown is a Whiting Award winner and the recipient of fellowships from the Guggenheim Foundation, the Radcliffe Institute for Advanced Study at Harvard University, the National Endowment for the Arts, Bread Loaf Writers’ Conferences, and the Krakow Poetry Seminar in Poland.
+Jericho Brown is a Whiting Award winner and the recipient of fellowships from the Guggenheim Foundation, the Radcliffe Institute for Advanced Study at Harvard University, the National Endowment for the Arts, Bread Loaf Writers’ Conferences, and the Krakow Poetry Seminar.
 He has been a finalist for the Lambda Literary Award, the Thom Gunn Award, and the Hurston Wright Poetry Prize.

-His poems have appeared in the Nation, New Yorker, New Republic, Paris Review, Time, and several volumes of The Best American Poetry anthologies.
+His poems have appeared in the Nation, New Yorker, New Republic, Paris Review, BuzzFeed, Time, the Pushcart Prize anthology, and several volumes of The Best American Poetry anthologies.

 He is the Charles Howard Candler Professor of Creative Writing and director of the Creative Writing Program at Emory University in Atlanta.